Other / mixed grade configuration · Santa Rosa, CA

 How many students attend Sonoma County Special Education?

 Sonoma County Special Education has 169 students enrolled.
-It is a other school in Santa Rosa, CA.
+It is a special-education school in Santa Rosa, CA.

 What is the student-teacher ratio at Sonoma County Special Education?